xyljames/AngularPrimeNumberGenerator/README.md

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+The app will automatically reload if you change any of the source files.(make sure you are in RIGHT floder:primeNumberGenerator)

 ## Test cases
 The current test coverage: 100% Statements, 100% Branches, 100% Functions, 100% Lines.